rahulsingh63/data-cleaning-assignment/Assignment4/Readme.md

 ## What I Built

-I built a complete data pipeline on Microsoft Azure that reads a CSV file from Blob Storage, validates it using Get Metadata, and copies it to a destination container using Azure Data Factory.
-I also set up IAM roles and added an If Condition activity for metadata validation.
+I built a data pipeline on Microsoft Azure that reads a CSV file from Blob Storage and copies it to a destination container using Azure Data Factory.
+I set up all the required resources, linked services, datasets, and the pipeline with Get Metadata and Copy Data activities.

 **Dataset used:** Superstore Sales Dataset from Kaggle
 **Tech used:** Azure Storage Account, Azure Data Factory, IAM, Blob Containers